 Ohio has the seventh-largest older adult population in the nation.
 Unfortunately, nursing home abuse and negligence reports are on the rise throughout the United States, including in Ohio.

 Statistics show that Ohio’s nursing home performance ratings are among the lowest in the country, in terms of the quality of care they provide to their residents.
-In fact, approximately 41% of nursing homes and long-term care facilities in Ohio earned a “below average” rating on the Federal Nursing Home Compare Standard, as opposed to 35% nationally.
+In fact, in 2017 approximately 41% of nursing homes and long-term care facilities in Ohio earned a “below average” rating on the federal Nursing Home Compare website, as opposed to 35% nationally.

-If you or a loved one have been injured as a result of Ohio nursing home abuse or negligence, you may be entitled to monetary compensation for your injuries and damages under Ohio law.
-The experienced lawyers of Plevin & Gallucci have the legal knowledge and skills to represent you throughout your case and to litigate your case in court, if necessary.
+If you or a loved one has been injured as a result of Ohio nursing home negligence or abuse, you may be entitled to nursing home abuse compensation for your injuries and damages under Ohio law.
+The experienced nursing home abuse attorneys of Plevin & Gallucci have the legal knowledge and skills to represent you throughout your case and to litigate your case in court, if necessary.